 Chicken leg syndrome is a condition where your legs are smaller than your arms.

-Someone with chicken legs has the following workout split, without fail:
+The story is usually the same – Someone with chicken legs has the following workout split, without fail:

 - Monday – Chest